-Race and Ethnicity
+Race and Ethnicity 3 crs.
+3 hrs.

 This course focuses on sociological approaches to the study of racial and ethnic relations and their impact on social life.
-The relations between racial and ethnic groups in the

-United States will be examined from a social-structural and social-psychological perspective.
+The relations between racial and ethnic groups in the United States will be examined from a social-structural and social-psychological perspective.
 This course will examine historical and contemporary constructions of identity, assimilation stratification and interaction between majority and minority groups.
 Prerequisite: SOC 100